mwturvey/OpenHMD/src/libopenvr/Readme.md

 The HMD is hardcoded as deviceindex 0, controller support has to wait until the HMD tracking works.

-Three matrices are used by hellovr_opengl that need to be checked and fixed:
+Three matrices are used by hellovr_opengl:

+General setup:
+GetProjectionMatrix() is glm::perspective()
-General setup: GetProjectionMatrix() and GetEyeToHeadTransform() - currently identity matrices
+GetEyeToHeadTransform() - currently identity matrix

-HMD orientation that gets updated every frame: WaitGetPoses() - hmd quaternion converted to matrix
+HMD orientation that gets updated every frame:
+WaitGetPoses() - hmd quaternion converted to matrix

-Current status: The rotation axes correspond to the real axes, but are off.
-Best look at it yourself.
+Current status: orientation works and scale looks okay, but cubes look huge.

 # How to use and hack it